 Locum tenens physicians often get larger paychecks than their full-time peers, particularly in high-demand specialties like anesthesiology.
 While the average pay for a permanent anesthesiologist is around $300,000 annually, locum tenens anesthesiology work can increase that salary.

 Job seekers want to know specifics: What are average locum tenens anesthesiology rates, and how can I maximize my salary and benefits?

-- Skill set and specialties
+- Demand for skill set and specialties

 - Length of commitment

 If salary is a critical factor for you, read on for tips to maximize your salary in each of these areas:

 An estimated 90 percent of U.S. healthcare facilities use locum tenens providers, with positions available in all 50 states, from small rural practices to large healthcare facilities in major cities.